 “Lowbrow.”
 Keywords for Comics Studies, edited by Ramzi Fawaz, Shelley Streeby, and Deborah Whaley, New York UP, forthcoming.

-“Introduction: On the Whiteness of the American Superhero.”
+“Not to Interpret, but to Abolish: Whiteness Studies and American Superhero Comics.”
 With Martin Lund.
-Unstable Masks: Whiteness and American Superhero Comics, edited by Sean Guynes and Martin Lund, The Ohio State UP, forthcoming.
+Unstable Masks: Whiteness and American Superhero Comics, edited by Sean Guynes and Martin Lund, The Ohio State UP, forthcoming, 1-16.

 “White Plasticity and Black Possibility in Darwyn Cooke’s DC: The New Frontier.”
-Unstable Masks: Whiteness and American Superhero Comics, edited by Sean Guynes and Martin Lund, The Ohio State UP, forthcoming.
+Unstable Masks: Whiteness and American Superhero Comics, edited by Sean Guynes and Martin Lund, The Ohio State UP, forthcoming, pp. 174-190.